 Amazon has increased fees for standard-size items quite significantly.
 Amazon FBA fee increases affect mostly smaller items, going up 7.5% for all weight categories for small standard size.
 For large standard size, fees are going up from 1.9% to 6.3%.
 This is one of the biggest fee increases for standard-size items in a couple of years.

 Related reading: The Ultimate Amazon FBA Fee Calculator

 Increases in Amazon Storage Fees

-Amazon is increasing storage fees quite significantly by roughly 10.5% during non-peak times, January to September, for both standard size and oversize items.
+Amazon is increasing storage fees quite significantly by roughly 10.5% during non-peak times, from January to September, for both standard-size and oversize items.
 This is the first time in a couple of years that Amazon has increased storage fees and one of the largest storage fee increases ever.
 There will be no increases during peak periods.

 Amazon Historical Increases from 2014 to 2022

 Want to see how rates have increased (or decreased) over the last several years?
 Here's a snapshot.